Back to text menu | Back to clickable plan | Back to topic (bakeries) | Back to topic (Shops and bars)

 The long basin in room 26 looks like a trough, suggesting that a stable was nearby, for which room 17 is the best candidate.
 The threshold leading to room 26 from room 18 is very heavily damaged, probably the result of the passage of animals.
 Perhaps the bakers also used the House of Diana as a stable.
 In the room to the south of its courtyard a trough and a basalt floor were installed, and there are also basalt blocks in a room to the east of the courtyard.

-Rooms 17-22 received light through large windows that were probably also installed for ventilation.
+Rooms 17-22 received light through large windows that were probably also installed for ventilation, necessitated by the flour dust.
 The various basins, also on the first floor, must have been served by Ostia's aqueduct.
 Lead water-pipes were found below the pavement of Via dei Molini, branching off to room 7, and below rooms 24 and 25.
 An important, if not the main entrance was room 12, along staircase 9 and the tiny room 11.
 On the south wall of room 11 is a fragment of a stucco relief, a more expensive kind of decoration, indicating that the room was of special importance: an office, or, as the excavators have suggested, a shrine.

 Photos